Oesophageal Laser Therapy

 Laser with Radiotherapy

 In our practice we often use laser to get quick improvement in swallowing for patients who are only able to tolerate pureed foods or liquids.
-After one or two laser treatment sessions the patient then goes to the oncologist for radiotherapy treatment.
-This is usually very effective.

 If a person has already had radiotherapy this option is usually often not available, although each case has to be assessed separately.
 An expert assessment of the oesophageal cancer symptoms is essential to ensure the correct treatment is offered.